Activator.CreateInstance Method (Type, BindingFlags, Binder, Object, CultureInfo, Object)

 - Type: System.Globalization.CultureInfo

 Culture-specific information that governs the coercion of args to the formal types declared for the type constructor.
-If culture is a null reference (Nothing in Visual Basic), the CultureInfo for the current thread is used.
+If culture is null, the CultureInfo for the current thread is used.

 Return ValueType: System.Object

 A reference to the newly created object.